larsga/pymapnik3/README.md

 ## Outstanding work

  * Font path is hard-coded.
 Solve by implementing `register_font`.
- * Data source path is hard-coded.
-Solve by implementing `register_datasources`.
- * `RasterColorizer` doesn't do anything.
+ * `RasterSymbolizer` doesn't do anything.
  * Implement `ShieldSymbolizer`.
  * Need an exception type, and to raise it on errors.
  * Need to detect mapnik exceptions and handle them.
  * Build system needs to figure out whether or not to define `BIGINT`.
  * `setup.py` has lots of hard-coded paths.
  * Needs documentation to show how to use it.
+ * Implement CSV data source.